Frequently Asked Questions

 We accept all breeds to our day care!
 All dogs will have to pass a half day assessment in order to attend day care.
 This is to check how they interact with the other dogs, what groups they fit into, what their temperament is like and whether day care is right for them.

 We do have separate areas in our center so the dogs can be grouped into similar temperaments.
-For example, the zoomie dogs might be grouped together whilst the quieter, lazy players are enjoying some chilled time on the couches or the rugs!
-Our Thursday sessions are restricted to small to medium dogs as standard.
+For example, the zoomie dogs might be grouped together whilst the quieter, lazy players are enjoying some chilled time.

 For the safety of all dogs in our care, whoever picks up your dog must be registered with us.
 As the owner, (as per the initial meet & greet and stated on the sign up forms), you can authorise others to collect you pup by sending us a WhatsApp or Email.
 It is important to note, we cannot let a dog go home with someone who you, as the owner, has not authorised prior to collection.